Reactive dogs

 Home visits and walk coaching help owners see what calm, practical progress can actually look like with their own dog.

-Toby is at the heart of Jennie's story, and a quieter portrait here will bring that connection through more naturally.
+Tobey is at the heart of Jennie's story, and this portrait brings that connection through more naturally.

 Owners often arrive here after searching for a dog behaviourist in Essex, a puppy trainer near me, or help with a dog who is barking, pulling, reacting, or finding home life hard.
 That usually means they want more than generic advice.
 They want someone who can look at the real situation and explain it clearly.